-The analysis showed that a successful PAK transplant offers a survival advantage compared to those who receive neither a kidney nor a pancreas transplant.
+The analysis showed that a PAK transplant offers a survival advantage compared to those who receive neither a kidney nor a pancreas transplant.
 This comparison has not previously been made, and it highlights similarities in survival outcomes to SPK recipients and the overall benefits of uremic diabetic recipients receiving both a pancreas and kidney transplant either sequentially or simultaneously.
 Furthermore, the comparison of kidney graft survival by transplant type suggests that receiving a pancreas transplant may have a protective effect on the kidney graft.

-PAKs represent a significant portion of the decline of pancreas transplantation over the last decade.6 Diabetic uremic candidates may be appropriate candidates for a living donor kidney followed by a pancreas transplant, but choose to only receive the living donor kidney because of certain perceptions about whether PAK transplants are beneficial.
-Survival for SPK candidates can significantly worsen after one year on the waiting list, but SPK candidates or their doctors may not consider a PAK as a viable option.
-Increasing PAK transplantation for appropriate candidates can slow the decline in pancreas transplantation, increase the number of transplants overall, and, when done following a living donor kidney transplant, result in a deceased donor kidney being released to the deceased donor pool for kidney transplant recipients.7 This guidance document provides valuable information to transplant physicians and their patients about the options for using PAK and when it may be an appropriate choice for diabetic uremic candidates.
+PAKs represent a significant portion of the decline of pancreas transplantation over the last decade.
+Diabetic uremic candidates may be appropriate candidates for a living donor kidney followed by a pancreas transplant, but choose to only receive the living donor kidney because of perceptions about whether PAK transplants are beneficial.
+SPK candidates are significantly more likely to die after one year on the waiting list, but SPK candidates or their doctors may not consider a PAK as a viable option due to concerns about PAK outcomes.
+Increasing PAK transplantation for appropriate candidates can slow the decline in pancreas transplantation, increase the number of transplants overall, and, when done following a living donor kidney transplant, result in a deceased donor kidney being released to the deceased donor pool for kidney transplant recipients.
+This guidance document provides information to transplant physicians and their patients about the options for using PAK and when it may be an appropriate choice for diabetic uremic candidates.
 By performing analyses that were previously not explored, this resource highlights how PAK transplants are underutilized.